-Tips From Someone With 50 Years Of Social Distancing Experience
+Tips From Someone With Nearly 50 Years Of Social Distancing Experience

 Barr starts early.
 He wakes up around 3:30 a.m. or 4 a.m., and stays in bed until about 5 a.m.

 "Up until a week or two ago, I would listen to the news every morning so that I could start every day either totally depressed or furious.
 That's always a good way to start the day," he said.

 "Now with the whole COVID and with politics and stuff," he said he just can't anymore.
 So, he listens to old-time radio instead.

 Then it's time to clear the snow off his solar panels and file weather reports to a bunch of different agencies.
 The rest of the day involves work and chores interspersed with skiing.